-What happens in the study?
+6. What happens in the study?

-This study will enrol young people aged 12 to 16 years from various sites in the UK.
+This study will enrol up to 270 young people aged 12 to 16 years from various sites in the UK.

-All participants will receive first immunisation with a standard dose of Pfizer-BioNTech vaccine.
-This may be given in the study, or it may have been given in the community before enrolment in the study.
+Participants will receive a second dose of COVID-19 vaccine eight weeks after the first vaccine (a standard dose of Pfizer-BioNTech vaccine given in the community or in the study).